earthly/website/blog/_posts/2024-01-23-build-buildkit-cache.md

 In this article, you learned how to use BuildKit to speed up Docker builds, which is a crucial element in optimizing development and CI/CD pipelines.
 With BuildKit, developers can enjoy the benefits of reusable layers, parallelized stages, and efficient resource usage, which collectively contribute to a more streamlined and rapid build process.

-Cache mounts are just one weapon in BuildKit’s arsenal.
+Cache mounts are just one weapon in BuildKit's arsenal.
 With BuildKit, you get useful features such as [secrets handling](https://earthly.dev/blog/buildkit-secrets/), [garbage collection](https://docs.docker.com/build/cache/garbage-collection/), parallelization of independent build stages, detection and skipping of unused files and an overall improvement in performance and extensibility.

 All the source code for this tutorial is available in [this GitHub repository](https://github.com/rubaiat-hossain/buildkit-demo-app).